econ-ark/HARK/HARK/BayerLuetticke/README.md

 The paper solves three models, represented here in three places:

-A Krusell-Smith model with a single asset, [OneAsset-KS](https://github.com/econ-ark/HARK/blob/master/HARK/BayerLuetticke/OneAssetCode-KS), which can be run by executing \texttt{SteadyStateOneAssetIOUs.py} then \texttt{FluctuationsOneAssetIOUs.py}.
+A Krusell-Smith model with a single asset, [OneAsset-KS](https://github.com/econ-ark/HARK/blob/master/HARK/BayerLuetticke/OneAssetCode-KS), which can be run by executing _SteadyStateOneAssetIOUs.py_ then _FluctuationsOneAssetIOUs.py_..

 A HANK model with a single asset, [OneAsset-HANK](https://github.com/econ-ark/HARK/blob/master/HARK/BayerLuetticke/OneAsset-HANK.ipynb), which can be launched on MyBinder using [this url]([https://mybinder.org/v2/gh/econ-ark/HARK/master?filepath=HARK%2FBayerLuetticke%2FOneAsset-HANK.ipynb](https://mybinder.org/v2/gh/econ-ark/HARK/master?filepath=HARK%2FBayerLuetticke%2FOneAsset-HANK.ipynb)